-Lee Dong Wook: New Facts Revealed About ‘Goblin’s Grim Reaper In Recent Interview
+Lee Dong Wook: New Facts Revealed About ‘Goblin’s’ Grim Reaper In Recent Interview

 Why His Lips Are So Red

-Many netizens have noticed that one of Lee Dong Wook’s most desirable features is his red lips.
+Many fans have noticed that one of Lee Dong Wook’s most desirable features is his red lips.
 During the interview, he was asked the secret behind the alluring color.
 According to Lee, it’s all natural.

 “I used to wipe my lips to show people, but… they’ve just been naturally red ever since I was born,” he said.